SamSike/OpenDrop_OP/README.md

 to check that the detected edge is reasonable prior to accepting the results outputted by any fitting or angle prediction approach.

-Current OpenDrop-ML implementation performs best for contact angles above 110°.
+Current opendrop_ml implementation performs best for contact angles above 110°.
 For low-angle or high-curvature drops, verification is advised.
 See: [https://doi.org/10.1021/acs.langmuir.4c01050](https://doi.org/10.1021/acs.langmuir.4c01050)

 Users should validate predictions manually in cases: